 - Spending too much — Before buying a car, it’s important to create a realistic budget and stick to it so that you don’t spend more than you can comfortably afford.

-- Buying a new car — It’s easy to get excited about the bells and whistles you can add to a new car.
+- Buying a new car — It’s easy to get excited about the bells and whistles you can add to a new car (versus a used car).
 But a new vehicle can lose about 20% of its value within the first year.
 Buying a safe, reliable used car could save you thousands.

 - Not doing your homework — Car prices can vary based on the make, model and accessories you choose.
 Take some time to research prices at multiple dealers in your area to ensure you’re getting a good deal.